weigert/CoherentPointDrift/README.md

 The relevant portion of the code is only about 80 lines of code, but makes use of existing linear algebra routines provided by Eigen.

+### Building / Running Examples

+Enter the relevant example folders and use the make files.
+Binaries are built in place.

+    cd examples/0_Basic
+    make all
+    ./main

 ### Dependencies

 `cpd.h`